MarlonJrBM/marlonjrbm.github.io/_posts/2022-02-13-Seven-habits.md

 excerpt_separator: "<!--more-->"
 ---

 The 7 Habits of Highly Effective People, by Stephen R. Covey.
 This has got to be one of my favorite books ever.
-It has a very clickbait title, I’ll be the first to admit it, still, but do not let that demotivate you.
-This book does contain many invaluable teachings that will never age.
+It has a very clickbait title, I’ll be the first to admit it.
+Do not let that demotivate you.
+This book contains many invaluable teachings that will never age.

 <!--more-->